 Field: Gynaecological ultrasound, early pregnancy, gynaecological surgery, ultrasound education

 Specialties: Early pregnancy imaging and management; Gynaecological imaging; 3D imaging; Intra-operative use of ultrasound; Ambulatory gynaecology; Minimally invasive gynaecology

-Languages: English, Hebrew
+Languages: English, Dutch, Italian

 Dr. Mathew Leonardi is an advanced gynecologic surgeon and sonologist in the Department of Obstetrics and Gynecology at Hamilton Health Sciences and assistant professor at McMaster University.
 His special interests are imaging technologies including transvaginal ultrasound, endometriosis, advanced gynecologic surgery, innovation in diagnosis, and research.
 Mathew is completing a PhD in Medicine (University of Sydney, Australia), focusing on the utility of ultrasound in the diagnosis and management of endometriosis.
 He completed his MD and residency at the University of Toronto and fellowship at the University of Sydney.